marcobiedermann/awesome-bookmarklets/README.md

 This CSS file intends to warn developers about possible risks and mistakes that exist in HTML code.
 It can also be used to roughly evaluate a site's quality by simply including it as an external stylesheet.

 ### [HTML_CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer)
-HTML_CodeSniffer is a client-side JavaScript that checks a HTML document or source code, and detects violations of a defined coding standard.
+HTML_CodeSniffer is a client-side JavaScript that checks an HTML document or source code, and detects violations of a defined coding standard.

 ### [Readability Bookmarklet](http://accessibility.oit.ncsu.edu/tools/readability/)
 This tool will show you how readable selected text is on a page.
 The readability guidelines are based on WCAG 2 Level AAA Conformance.
 Note, there is no readability requirement for WCAG 2, Level AA Conformance.
 The results are based on six tests.